Harford Democrats —

 Working for the Common Good

 The Harford County Democratic Central Committee promotes Democratic candidates, office holders and local issues in Harford County, Maryland.
 We accomplish this through registering voters, fundraising, organizing precincts and increasing public awareness.
+Our regularly scheduled meetings will be hybrid in person and virtual on the 3rd Wednesday of the month at 7 pm.

-Upcoming Meetings
+Upcoming Events

 Latest News